Kessler Institute for Rehabilitation - Adult Neuropsychology Externship

 Intervention training experiences commonly offered:

-Primarily assessment, with possible supplemental opportunities for psychoeducational/psychosocial group interventions with a brain injured population.
+Primarily assessment, with supplemental opportunities for individual psychotherapy with a brain injured population.

 Assessment training experiences commonly offered: